 New Baltimore real estate is some of the most expensive in Michigan, although New Baltimore house values don't compare to the most expensive real estate in the U.S.

-New Baltimore is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, New Baltimore is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in New Baltimore who work in office and administrative support (17.35%), sales jobs (11.01%), and management occupations (8.61%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, New Baltimore is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, New Baltimore is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in New Baltimore who work in office and administrative support (14.25%), management occupations (10.62%), and sales jobs (9.39%).

 Because of many things, New Baltimore is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, New Baltimore really has some of the features that families look for when choosing a good community to raise children.
 Is New Baltimore perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The percentage of people in New Baltimore who are college-educated is somewhat higher than the average US community of 21.84%: 26.82% of adults in New Baltimore have at least a bachelor's degree.
+The overall education level of New Baltimore is somewhat higher than in the average US city of 21.84%: 28.32% of adults 25 and older in the city have at least a bachelor's degree.

-The per capita income in New Baltimore in 2010 was $31,496, which is wealthy relative to Michigan, and upper middle income relative to the rest of the US.
-This equates to an annual income of $125,984 for a family of four.
+The per capita income in New Baltimore in 2018 was $33,568, which is upper middle income relative to Michigan and the nation.
+This equates to an annual income of $134,272 for a family of four.
 However, New Baltimore contains both very wealthy and poor people as well.

 The people who call New Baltimore home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of New Baltimore residents report their race to be White, followed by Asian.
-Important ancestries of people in New Baltimore include Polish, Irish, Italian, and English.
+The greatest number of New Baltimore residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in New Baltimore include German, Polish, Italian, Irish, and English.

 The most common language spoken in New Baltimore is English.
-Other important languages spoken here include Slavic languages and Serbo-Croatian.
+Other important languages spoken here include Polish and Italian.